 - Thoughts of harming the baby or oneself

-One similarity between Postpartum Depression and Postpartum Psychosis is the presentation of suicidal or homicidal thoughts.
-One of the main differences between these symptoms is the impairment to thought content and processes (i.e., the belief during a psychotic episode) which can result in a higher possibility of acting on these thoughts.
+One similarity between postpartum depression and postpartum psychosis is the presentation of suicidal or homicidal thoughts.
+One of the main differences between these symptoms is the impairment to thought content and processes (i.e., the belief during a psychotic episode, which can result in a higher possibility of acting on these thoughts.

 What Causes Postpartum Psychosis?

-While there is no definitive answer regarding the cause for Postpartum Psychosis, we do know that genetics, pregnancy hormones, and clinical circumstances all play a role.
+While there is no definitive answer regarding the cause for postpartum psychosis, we do know that genetics, pregnancy hormones, and clinical circumstances all play a role.
 Women with a history of bipolar disorder (or postpartum bipolar disorder), psychotic illness, or previous postpartum psychosis are at higher risk of relapse in the postpartum period.4

-Studies have shown that sleep deprivation can produce symptoms of acute psychosis in healthy individuals, thus adding to the evidence linking sleep and psychosis, as well as the implications of prolonged sleep loss being a precursor of psychosis.6 The postpartum period is a time where sleep deprivation is very common and, therefore, support and resources during this time are important as quality sleep is essential in reducing the risk for postpartum psychosis.4
+Studies have shown that sleep deprivation can produce symptoms of acute psychosis in healthy individuals, thus adding to the evidence linking sleep and psychosis, as well as the implications of prolonged sleep loss being a precursor of psychosis.6

-Risk Factors that Increase Likelihood of Postpartum Psychosis
+Risk Factors That Increase Likelihood of Postpartum Psychosis

 The following factors can increase the likelihood of postpartum psychosis: